cbossi/playground.vertx/README.md

 - Start the docker container: `docker run -p 5433:5432 playground-inttest-db`
 - Run integration test(s) from within the IDE
 - If you want to debug: set a breakpoint in the test-method and execute: `psql -U playground -p 5433`.
-- Stop the running database container: `docker container stop playground-inttest-db`
+- Stop the running database container: `docker container stop <container-name>`

 IMPORTANT HINT: When using Docker Toolbox mapped ports target to `192.168.99.100` instead of `localhost`.
 Therefore, the value of the `url` attribute in the file `v` has to be modified accordingly.